John Vivian, 4th Baron Swansea: Target shooting

 An obituary in the Daily Telegraph called Swansea "one of the finest marksmen of his generation".
 He captained a Welsh team to the Caribbean in 1952, which was defeated in its match against the West Indies.
 In 1955, he won the Scottish National Championships in fullbore rifle shooting, becoming the first peer to do so.
 In 1966, he represented Wales in the Commonwealth Games, where he took gold in the fullbore rifle Queen's Prize event, contested with .303-calibre rifles.
 He scored 394 out of a possible 405, ahead of Robert Stewart of Papua and New Guinea on 381.
 This was Wales's first Commonwealth medal in shooting.
 During the medal ceremony, Swansea initially left the podium after the band played Land of Hope and Glory, the English anthem for the Games, instead of the Welsh Hen Wlad Fy Nhadau.
 He took a silver in the same event at the 1982 Games in Brisbane and competed at the 1986 Games in Edinburgh, as well as two additional games, at Christchurch in 1974 and Edmonton in 1978.

-At Bisley, Swansea won the Grand Aggregate of the Imperial Meeting (the premier competition in British and commonwealth fullbore shooting) in 1957 and 1960; he also won the 1957 St George's Prize.
+At Bisley, Swansea won the Grand Aggregate of the Imperial Meeting (the premier competition in British and Commonwealth fullbore shooting) in 1957 and 1960; he also won the 1957 St George's Prize.
 He won the Hopton Aggregate, the corresponding competition in the longer-range discipline of match rifle, in 1971 and 1974.
-He was placed in the top hundred competitors of the Queen's Prize, the most prestigious contest at the Imperial Meeting, eighteen times, and won the competition's silver medal twice, in 1958 and 1968.
+He was placed in the top hundred competitors of the Queen's Prize, the most prestigious contest at the Imperial Meeting, (Note: The Times, 11 July 2005.
+On the Queen's Prize, see Cornfield 1987.) eighteen times, and won the competition's silver medal twice, in 1958 and 1968.
 (Note: The silver medal is awarded to the winner of the second of the competition's three stages.)
 He was a member of eight touring Great Britain teams and was one of five shooters to captain each of the "Big Five" international matches – the National, Mackinnon, Kolapore, Australia and Palma.
 For Wales, he shot 37 times in the annual short-range National Match and 34 in the long-range Mackinnon.
 Later in life, following an elbow injury, he switched from rifle shooting to pistol.

 Swansea was president of the Cambridge University Long Range Rifle Club, and a long-time captain of the House of Lords shooting team, which was forced to shut down following the gun control legislation of the 1980s and 1990s.
 His grandfather, Henry Vivian, had competed for the House of Commons in the inaugural Vizianagram match between the two houses in 1862.
 Swansea also administered the Corporation Swindle, a tongue-in-cheek contest "won" by the competitor making the lowest score in the Corporation, a notoriously challenging long-range shoot of the Imperial Meeting at 1000 yd, without missing the target.